-- the wall system and any structures supported by the wall can tolerate lateral movement resulting from sliding of the structure, - the wall base is unrestrained regarding its ability to slide, other than soil friction along its base and minimal soil passive resistance.
+- !
+The wall system and any structures supported by the wall can tolerate lateral movement resulting from sliding of the structure. - !
+The wall is unrestrained regarding its ability to slide, other than soil friction along its base and minimal soil passive resistance. - !
+If the wall functions as an abutment, the top of the wall must also be unrestrained, e.g., the superstructure is supported by sliding bearings.